• Study level

 Objectives

-The aim is to provide the future Master's graduate with solid knowledge to describe the processes implemented in separative chemistry.
-The role of weak interactions and the structure of the complex systems involved will be particularly emphasized.
+The aim is to provide future Master's graduates with a sound knowledge of the processes involved in separative chemistry.
+Particular emphasis will be placed on the role of weak interactions and the structure of the complex systems involved.

 Read more